rescript-lang/bucklescript.github.io/docs/function.md

 ### Solution: Guaranteed Uncurrying

-If you annotate a function declaration signature on an `external` or simple `let` with a `[@bs]`, you turn that function into an similar-looking one that's uncurry-able:
+If you annotate a function declaration signature on an `external` or `let` with a `[@bs]` (or, in Reason syntax, annotate the start of the parameters with a dot), you'll turn that function into an similar-looking one that's guaranteed to be uncurried:

 ```ocaml
 type timerId